 Sonic Tales brings the very best of Australian playwriting to you through our originally produced, contemporary radio plays.
 Produced by Gill Falson and Eastside Radio, Sonic Tales delves into the creative play-making process, bringing you new and original works from the best local writers, actors and sound designers.

-A limited run series focussing on the intersection between music, history and cultural change, The Intersection traces the evolution of ideas, social norms and cultural forms in Australia – and the characters and events behind them.
-Sometimes shocking, with dramatic twists along the way, be prepared for an immersive journey into the surprising moments that shaped our lives and tastes today, and the role that music, musicians, promoters, the media and audiences played within it.
-A core narrative audio documentary, produced over many months by Two Star Studios, sits at the heart of each weekly episode, followed by interviews with academics in the field.
+A series focussing on the intersection between music and history, The Intersection traces the evolution of ideas, social norms and cultural forms in Australia – and the characters and events behind them.
+Be prepared for an immersive journey into the dramatic moments that shaped our lives and tastes today, and the role that music, musicians, promoters, the media and audiences played within it.
+An audio documentary, produced by Two Star Studios, sits at the heart of each weekly episode, followed by interviews with academics in the field.
 As you listen, you’ll be captivated by music from different eras and genres – from 100 years ago until today – and will hear it in ways you’ve never quite heard it before.
+Email: firstname.lastname@example.org